asehmi/auth-simple-for-streamlit/README.md

 I've redesigned the original solution and added the following functionality:

-- Session state support so logins survive a Streamlit's top-down reruns which occur in it's normal execution.
+- Session state support so logins survive Streamlit's top-down reruns which occur in it's normal execution.

 - Support for `logout`, `authenticated` check, and a `requires_auth` function decorator to protect areas of your own apps, e.g. secure pages in a multi-page Streamlit application.
   - See how `requires_auth` is used to secure superuser functions in `auth.py`.
 You can do the same in your code.